thibaud737/DMRG-algorithm/README.md

 # DMRG-algorithm
-DMRG algorithm using python for a Master project by Thibaud Lesquereux
+DMRG algorithm using python for a Master project by Thibaud Lesquereux at EPFL

 ## Overview